lipuwater/blog/README.md

 #### Deploy

-It will auto deploy after you `push` commit by use with github api see [github_webhook](https://github.com/onecampus/blog/blob/master/github_webhook.rb) for more info.
+It will auto deploy after you `push` commit by use with github api, see [github_webhook](https://github.com/onecampus/blog/blob/master/github_webhook.rb) for more info.